 Required Wisconsin employee handbook policies

-• Civil Air Patrol Leave (for companies with 11 or more employees)
+• Civil Air Patrol Leave (11 Employees)

 • Election Official Leave